shiva/blog-posts/2011/2011-09-25-sometimes-they-are-useful-for-a-lifetime.md

 ---
-layout: post
-title: Sometimes, they are useful for a lifetime
+title: 'Sometimes, they are useful for a lifetime'
-categories: \[\]
 tags:
   - books
   - linux
   - Linux programming interface
   - Reviews
-published: true
-meta:
-aktt\_notify\_twitter: 'no'
-author:
-login: admin
-email: shiv@shiv.me
-display\_name: Shiva
-first\_name: Shiva
-last\_name: Velmurugan
+description: 'Sometimes, they are useful for a lifetime'
+date: '2011-9-25'
 ---

 And sometimes, they barely hold your attention.
 However, the recent acquisition is the former.
 I got the mammoth of a book, over the weekend; it weighs a ton and I'll be sleeping with it, clutched tight in my hands.